KasparEtter/ef1p/pages/email/email.md

 - **Wrong server**: The user's mail client might be misconfigured and connect to a server controlled by the attacker.
-  Instead of communicating with the email service provider, the client communicates with the attacker.
+  Instead of communicating with the mailbox provider, the client communicates with the attacker.
   In order to avoid detection by not raising any suspicion, the attacker may want to connect to the legitimate server themself